microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 ```
 az login
 ```

-    you'll be prompted to open a browser window and fill in a code to complete the authentication.
+You'll be prompted to open a browser window and fill in a code to complete the authentication.
 Once back in the terminal, press **Enter** to confirm the Azure subscription selection.

 7. Navigate to the directory where the code file is saved: